-This is the final of a blog series from Headteacher of Three Bridges School, Jeremy Hannay (@HannayJeremy).
+This is part 4 of a blog series from Headteacher of Three Bridges School, Jeremy Hannay (@HannayJeremy).
 To read the other blogs from the series, please click here.

 This word is attributable in my leadership journey to Kevin Graham, a high school Principal with the Hamilton Wentworth District School Board in Ontario, Canada.